Clewsy/ncbu/README.md

 	* a common network should be defined such that the ncbu container can interact with the nextcloud container.
 * environment:
 	* NEXTCLOUD_CONTAINER - The name given to the nextcloud container.
 This is required.
-	* NEXTCLOUD_DATABASE_CONTAINER - The namne given to the database container (such as mariadb or mysql).
+	* NEXTCLOUD_DATABASE_CONTAINER - The name given to the database container (such as mariadb or mysql).
 Can be ommitted - data will still be backed up.
 	* NEXTCLOUD_BACKUP_CRON - Cron-style config for setting when the backup script will be run.
 Defaults to midnight daily (0 0 * * *) if ommitted.
 * volumes:
 	* /var/run/docker.sock - Must be bound to the host's equivalent to enable inter-container interaction.